-BUCK-BOOST DC/DC SWITCHING REGULATOR
+Buck-Boost DC/DC Switching Regulator

-The LTC3586-2/LTC3586-3 contain a 2.25MHz constantfrequency voltage-mode buck-boost switching regulator.
+The LTC3556 contains a 2.25MHz constant-frequency voltage mode buck-boost switching regulator.
 The regulator provides up to 1A of output load current.
-The buck-boost can be programmed to a minimum output voltage of 2.5V and can be used to power a microcontroller core, microcontroller I/O, memory, disk drive, or other logic circuitry.
-The converter is enabled by pulling EN3 high.
-To suit a variety of applications, a selectable mode function allows the user to trade-off noise for efficiency.
-Two modes are available to control the operation of the LTC3586-2/LTC3586-3's buck-boost regulator.
+The buckboost can be programmed to a minimum output voltage of 2.5V and can be used to power a microcontroller core, microcontroller I/O, memory, disk drive or other logic circuitry.
+When controlled by I2C, the buck-boost has programmable set-points for on-the-fly power savings.
+To suit a variety of applications, a selectable mode function allows the user to trade off noise for efficiency.
+Two modes are available to control the operation of the LTC3556's buck-boost regulator.
 At moderate to heavy loads, the constant frequency PWM mode provides the least noise switching solution.
 At lighter loads Burst Mode operation may be selected.
-The output voltage is programmed by a user-supplied resistive divider returned to FB3.
-An error amplifier compares the divided output voltage with a reference and adjusts the compensation voltage accordingly until the FB3 pin has stabilized to the reference voltage (0.8V).
-The buck-boost regulator includes a soft-start to limit inrush current and voltage overshoot when powering on, short-circuit current protection, and switch node slew limiting circuitry for reduced radiated EMI.
+The full-scale output voltage is programmed by a user-supplied resistive divider returned to the FB3 pin.
+An error amplifier compares the divided output voltage with a reference and adjusts the compensation voltage accordingly until the FB3 has stabilized to the selected reference voltage (0.425V to 0.8V).
+The buckboost regulator also includes a soft-start to limit inrush current and voltage overshoot when powering on, short circuit current protection, and switch node slew limiting circuitry for reduced radiated EMI.